pjsip/pjproject_docs/docs/source/pjsua2/building.rst

 Building PJSUA2
 ******************************
-The PJSUA2 C++ library will be built by default by PJSIP build system.
+The PJSUA2 C++ library is built by default by PJSIP build system.
 Standard C++ library is required.

 The following sections applies to building SWIG Python, Java, or C# modules.